 (Oct - Feb, Apr 15 - June)

 A modified tailwater.
 The lower 10 miles of the Wax produces hatches that can rival its neighbor the Delaware.
-This large waterway supports little natural reproduction, but is heavily stocked multiple times throughout the year and a good portion of those fish hold over.
+This large waterway supports some natural reproduction, but is heavily stocked multiple times throughout the year and a good portion of those fish hold over.
 By far the best stocked stream in the region.
 The lower river also holds some sizeable smallmouth.
 Keep an eye on the water level, it fluctuates frequently.

 The crown jewel of trout fishing east of the Mississippi.
 Nothing rivals the Big D in terms of insect life, number and quality of fish.
 Famed for its out of this world hatches, flyfishers from far and wide travel to the upper Delaware to test their dry fly skills on some very stream wise wild browns and rainbows.
 Beginners beware!